 By Jerry Del Priore

-Director Dom Lenoir’s passion for filmmaking took flight as a preteen, making skate films while piecing together the final production with his friend.
+Director Dom Lenoir’s passion for filmmaking took flight as a preteen, making skate films while piecing together the final product with his friend.

 Now 31, Lenior said he’s been at the art professionally for approximately 12 years.